 Our approach differs from the previous work in various aspects.
-The proposed method is based on an accurate evaluation of the cost of several feasible paths, it is not guided by heuristics which only consider the effect of density on navigation efficiency.
+The proposed method is based on an accurate evaluation of the cost of several feasible paths; it is not guided by heuristics which only consider the effect of density on navigation efficiency.
 Our method finds good strategies to combine interactions in time by selecting strategies that may improve several successive avoidance interactions.
-It differs from techniques which apply a greedy approach by selecting the best strategy for the next interaction only, such as [Best et al. 2014].
-The most similar approach to ours is probably the one by Guy and colleagues [Guy et al. 2010], with the major difference that we explore the n next interactions occurring in time, whereas this previous work only considers the on-going interactions with neighbor agents.
+It differs from techniques which apply a greedy approach by selecting the best strategy for the next interaction only, such as [BNCM14].
+The most similar approach to ours is probably the one by Godoy and colleagues [GKGG14], with the major difference that we explore the n next interactions occurring in time, whereas they considers a specific time frame in the future and test several trajectories partitioned in time.

-3 Effective Avoidance Combination Strategy
+3. Effective Avoidance Combination Strategy

-3.1 Overview
+3.1.
+Overview